Pagan-Idel/tiktok-engage-tracker/README.md

 2. Navigate to the Project Directory

-   In a npm ready terminal, go to the project's directory:
+   In a npm ready terminal, go to the project's root directory:

-   cd tiktok-live-like-tracker
+   cd tiktok-live-like-tracker (enter)

 3. Install Dependencies

    Install the necessary dependencies using npm:

-   npm install
+   npm install (enter)

    This command will install all the packages required by the project, as specified in the package.json file.